awsdocs/aws-freertos-docs/doc_source/getting_started_st.md

 Before you begin, see [Prerequisites](freertos-prereqs.md)\.

-If you do not already have the STMicroelectronics STM32L4 Discovery Kit IoT Node, you can purchase one from [STMicroelectronics](http://www.st.com/en/evaluation-tools/b-l475e-iot01a.html)\.
+If you do not already have the STMicroelectronics STM32L4 Discovery Kit IoT Node, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANsWUAX/STM32L4-Discovery-Kit-IoT-Node)\.

 Make sure you have installed the latest Wi\-Fi firmware\.
 To download the latest Wi\-Fi firmware, see [STM32L4 Discovery kit IoT node, low\-power wireless, BLE, NFC, SubGHz, Wi\-Fi](https://www.st.com/resource/en/utilities/inventek_fw_updater.zip)\.
 Under **Binary Resources**, choose **Inventek ISM 43362 Wi\-Fi module firmware update \(read the readme file for instructions\) **\.